NeuralEnsemble/Networks_SIG/README.md

 Practical steps will include making sure these are compatible and interoperable where appropriate.

 <p align="center"><img src="images/Formats.png"><br/><sup><i>Some of the formats
-which are being examined in this SIG and their scope in terms of biophysical detail (x-axis) and usage in the model building workflow (y-axis).</i></sup></p>
+which are being examined in this WG and their scope in terms of biophysical detail (x-axis) and usage in the model building workflow (y-axis).</i></sup></p>

 Longer term goals including working towards minimising overlap in functionality/scope,